learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 - No more than 8 slides.

 Be prepared to answer questions such as:
-- "Why did you select your data?"
+- "why did you select your data?"
-- "how did you pick the question(s) that you did?"
+- "why did you pick the question(s)?"
 - "why are these questions important?"
-- "how did you decide on the statistical analysis carried out by your group?"
+- "how did you decide on the statistical analysis carried out by your group and what did you learn from them?"
 - "how did you decide on the data cleaning options you performed?"
 - "why did you choose a given method or library?"
 - "why did you select those visualizations and what did you learn from each of them?"